 This makes it necessary to know which Toyota Sequoia years to avoid.
 The information provided in this article is based on the problems recorded for each model.
-We’ll also let you know about the Sequoia years that are safest to buy.
+We’ll also tell you about the Sequoia years that are safest to buy.

 Quick Answer: Avoid Toyota Sequoia Year Models 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008

 We recommend staying away from Toyota Sequoia models manufactured between 2001 and 2008.
-When compared to models made after 2008, earlier versions of this full-size SUV recorded serious defects in their construction and drivability.
+Compared to models made after 2008, earlier versions of this full-size SUV recorded severe defects in their construction and drivability.

 The Toyota Sequoia seems to have been plagued by several issues in its early years.
-The most common include brake problems, body/paint problems, steering problems, engine problems, and suspension failure—these present serious safety issues.
+The most common include brake, body/paint, steering, engine, and suspension failure—these present safety issues.

 FEEL SECURE IN THE CAR YOU CHOOSE